-- significant financial difficulty of the borrower or issuer; - a breach of contract such as a default or past due event (a loan overdue for 90 days is considered credit impaired): - the restructuring of a loan or advance by the Credit Union on terms that the Credit Union would not consider otherwise; - it is becoming probable that the borrower will enter bankruptcy or other financial reorganization; or - the disappearance of an active market for a security due to financial difficulties.
+- significant financial difficulty of the borrower or issuer; - a breach of contract such as a default or past due event (a loan overdue for 90 days is considered credit impaired); - the restructuring of a loan or advance by the Credit Union on terms that the Credit Union would not consider otherwise; - it is becoming probable that the borrower will enter bankruptcy or other financial reorganization; or - the disappearance of an active market for a security due to financial difficulties.

-As a result of the COVID-19 pandemic, borrowers who opted for the payment deferral programs offered are not considered to be past due and would not be considered a significant increase in credit risk or impaired on this merit alone
+Borrowers who opt for payment deferral programs offered are not considered to be past due and would not be considered a significant increase in credit risk or impaired on this merit alone.